 South Adams Schools may use eLearning Days during inclement weather.
-Virtual learning days will not be used until the built-in make-up days of Martin Luther King Day (January 21, 2019) and Presidents’ Day (February 18, 2019) are used or no longer available to be used.
-After these built-in make-up days are no longer available, virtual learning days could be announced and will be announced in a similar manner that school closings are announced.
-Every snow day probably will not be a virtual learning day.
+Virtual learning days will be announced in a similar manner that school closings are announced.
 The number of virtual learning days used and whether or not we would call 2 or 3 virtual eLearning days in a row will depend on the assessment of prior virtual learning days.
 District administrators will decide when/if eLearning days will occur.

 Basic Steps to follow on an eLearning Day:

 1. Go to the South Adams website - www.southadams.k12.in.us

 2. Click on the Canvas icon from any School tab - https://southadams.instructure.com/login/canvas